paulmmoore3416/PiHole-NetShield/README.md

    4. Use the token (if configured) by sending Authorization header: `Authorization: Bearer <your_token>` or set it in the env via Ansible.

+   ### Feature Flags

+   You can enable/disable enhancements from the GUI using the "Features" panel.
+Changes are persisted to `/etc/pihole-netshield/features.json` on the Pi.
+To manage feature defaults through Ansible, update the `features_default` variable in `ansible/roles/gui/vars/main.yml` and run the playbook again.

    Security note: This GUI can execute commands with system privileges and is intended for local network-managed devices only; do not expose without robust authentication and TLS.

 ## Project Structure